Ecuador's Fanesca Is A Lenten Soup Flavored With Centuries Of Tradition

 The 12 "grains" include a combination of beans and vegetables, and together they represent Jesus' 12 apostles, while the salt cod represents Jesus (a fish is an ancient Christian symbol.)
 Fanesca is prepared and eaten throughout Ecuador's six weeks of Lent, and is an indispensable lunch on Good Friday.

 The origin of the dish is unclear.
-Native quiteña and food historian Maria Baez Kijac writes in her cookbook, The South American Table, that some researchers believe "fanesca represents a Christian ritual that was practiced in the catacombs in Rome during the persecution of the Christians.
+Food historian Maria Baez Kijac, a native of Quito, writes in her cookbook, The South American Table, that some researchers believe "fanesca represents a Christian ritual that was practiced in the catacombs in Rome during the persecution of the Christians.
 During Holy Week, the Christians would sneak into the catacombs carrying food, mainly grains and legumes, which were put into one big pot to be distributed among all.
 That is why, even to this day, it is the custom to give fanesca to relatives, friends, neighbors, and the needy."

 Rodriguez subscribes to a different theory.
 "It is said that this custom dates to the pre-Columbian era, when the indigenous people of the Andes gave thanks to Pachamama (Mother Earth), preparing this dish with the bounty of the harvest.
 With the arrival of the Spaniards to these lands, fanesca was Christianized, coinciding with the time of Holy Week and the prohibition of eating meat during Lent."